Linearly Polarized Gravitational Waves from Bubble Collisions: Observable Signatures of Linearized Polarization

-It is important to note that the two tensor polarizations are frame dependent: a rotation around the propagation axis mixes $h_{+}(t)$ and $h_{\times}(t)$.
-Consequently, observing nonzero values of both components in the detector frame does not necessarily imply that the wave is not linearly polarized.
-To characterize the polarization in a frame-independent way, we introduce the Stokes parameters~\cite{Seto:2008sr,Gubitosi:2016yoq,Kato:2015bye,Conneely:2018wis}:
+It is important to emphasize that the two tensor polarizations are frame dependent: a rotation around the propagation axis mixes $h_{+}(t)$ and $h_{\times}(t)$.
+A frame-independent characterization of the polarization state is therefore obtained in terms of the Stokes parameters~\cite{Seto:2008sr,Gubitosi:2016yoq,Kato:2015bye,Conneely:2018wis}:

-One can express the metric perturbations in the helicity basis, $h_{R/L} = h_{+} \pm i h_{\times}$, which under a rotation by an angle $\theta$ about the propagation axis transform as $h_{R/L} \rightarrow e^{\mp 2 i \theta} h_{R/L}$, corresponding to helicities $\pm 2$.
-From this, it follows that the Stokes parameters $I$ and $V$ are invariant under rotations, while $Q$ and $U$ are not; however, the combination $\sqrt{Q^2 + U^2}$ is rotationally invariant.
-A linearly polarized gravitational wave corresponds to a frame in which $U = V = 0$ and $I = Q$.
-Consequently, $V = 0$ and $\sqrt{Q^2 + U^2} = I$ hold in any reference frame.
-We can further define the frame-invariant degree of polarization as
+where the brackets denote an ensemble average over realizations of the gravitational wave signal.
+It is convenient to introduce the helicity basis $h_{R/L} = h_{+} \pm i h_{\times}$, which under a rotation by an angle $\theta$ about the propagation axis transform as $h_{R/L} \rightarrow e^{\mp 2 i \theta} h_{R/L}$, corresponding to helicities $\pm 2$.
+Under such rotations, $I$ and $V$ are invariant, whereas $Q$ and $U$ mix.
+The combination $\sqrt{Q^2 + U^2}$, however, is rotationally invariant.
+A gravitational wave signal is linearly polarized if there exists a polarization basis in which $U = V = 0$ and $I = Q$, which equivalently implies $V=0$ and $\sqrt{Q^2+U^2}=I$ in any frame.
+The corresponding degree of polarization is

-which in the case of linearly polarized GW gives $P=1$.
-This implies that, once $h_{+}(t)$ and $h_{\times}(t)$ are reconstructed from the measurement, one can compute the Stokes parameters to characterize the polarization state.
-A vanishing value of $V$ indicates that the GW is not circularly polarized, while the condition $\sqrt{Q^2 + U^2} = I$ corresponds to a linearly polarized wave.
-Moreover, a degree of polarization $P = 1$ signifies a fully polarized signal, in this case a fully linearly polarized gravitational wave.